chanceyhill/chanceyhill/README.md

 - 👋 Hi, I’m @chanceyhill
 - 👀 I’m interested in ...
-Data Analyst, Software Development
+Software Development | Mobile Development
-- 🌱 I’m currently learning ... how to put together my final case study project as part of the Google Data Analyst certificate program
+- 🌱 I’m currently learning ...
+Python intermediate stages, as well as Swift for mobile app development
-- 👀 I’m looking to collaborate on ... simple data analyst projects that I may face as a Jr. Data Analyst
+- 👀 I’m looking to collaborate on ...
+Python projects | iOS apps (Swift only, no Objective-C)
 - 📫 How to reach me ... message me on here or find me on LinkedIn

 <!---